 - Participate in the electronic evaluation of the course if such evaluation is stipulated in the relevant term.

 The final assessment for TEOL1410 is based on a three-day home exam (2500-3500 words).
 The course and final exam will be graded A-F.

 - knowledge of ancient Greece, Rome and Israel as the political, cultural and religious background for the rise of Christianity

 - knowledge of the development of Christianity in Europe in antiquity, the middle ages and the early modern period

-- knowledge of the spread of Christianity to Asia and Africa from antiquity until the 17th century
+- knowledge of the spread of Christianity to Asia and Africa in antiquity and the early middle ages

 - knowledge of the main lines of development in the organization of the church and the church's relationship with secular authorities in these periods